hasFlag/hasFlag.github.io/content/blog/do-we-really-need-class-components-anymore/index.md

 See, how easy it is to call an API within a functional component using [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect).

+Note: The second parameter of the `useEffect` hook is basically listening to an array of items on which you want to re-run your hook.

 ### On Unmounting (componentWillUnmount)
 In some instances, where you need to clear your timers and de-allocate memory on the unmount.
 ```js